AdamWonia/Storage-database/README.md

 - deleting an existing product,
 - editing an existing product.

-The program is a good base for further development, by adding more capabilities such as: adding new products to the database, adding new options related to the operation of the database (e.g. counter products in the database).
+The program is a good base for further development, by adding more capabilities such as: adding new products to the database, adding new options related to the operation of the database (e.g. product counter in the database).